AliBavarchee/DHA-Vision/README.md

 MOTION_STRENGTH     = 0.12           # fluid warp intensity
 GAN_EPOCHS          = 30
 PCA_COMPONENTS      = 50
-# Are many more – see the source file for details.
+# Many more – see the source file for details.
 ```

 The duotone palette, number of PCA variants, map iteration counts, and warp strengths can all be adjusted to taste.